What is Histidine?

 Histidine is an essential amino acid that plays a vital role in the biosynthesis of proteins.
 It comprises a carboxylic acid group, α-amino group, and an imidazole side chain thus labeling it into a positively charged amino acids in terms of physiological pH.

-Histidine Chemical Properties
+Chemical Properties of Histidine

 Histidine is evident as it comprises of the ring structure in its ‘R’ group consisting of 2 nitrogen group.